 Would you like to get \$100 for having a great time?
-Then participate in our October 6 beginning at 9:00 PM First prize -- \$100!
+Then participate in our podor

+October 6 beginning at 9:00 PM First prize -- \$100!
 Call Maura at 283-3723 if interested

 Studying hard Amy Blong, a Saint Mary's junior, studies The Observer during a class.
-Sometimes, spare moments during class are the only times to read anything beside text books.
+Sometimes, spare moments The Observer / Erin Cusack during class are the only times to read anything beside text books.
 Bush is 'Santa Claus to the wealthy,' says Dukakis Associated Press Michael Dukakis waved a \$20 bill in the air Wednesday and ridiculed George Bush's plan for a middle-class tax break as worthy of Ebenezer Scrooge.
 The vice president said his idea would give average Americans a chance at "a little nest egg."
-An aggressive Dukakis also accused the Reagan administration of permitting a "Hall of Shame" to spring up over the last seven years, citing "dozens and dozens of top administration officials broke the law or violated the public trust."
+An aggressive Dukakis also accused the Reagan administration of permitting a "Hall of Shame" to spring up over the last seven years, citing "dozens and dozens of top administration officials who broke the law or violated the public trust."
 He said he would crack down on lobbying by officials who leave their government posts.
 Bush tried to turn the tables on his rival, criticizing the Democrat's plan for people to repay student loans through a lifetime of payroll deductions.
 "We do not need to put the IRS on your tail for the rest of your life," he said.
-Vice presidential candidates Dan Quayle and Lloyd Bentsen went through their daily campaign paces as they pointed toward next week's nationally televised debate in Omaha, Dukakis stepped up his attack on Bush's new plan for tax-deferred savings accounts as he campaigned in Western Pennsylvania.
-Waving a \$20 bill to represent the amount the average family would save in a year, he declared, "George Bush plays Santa Claus to the wealthy and Ebenezer Scrooge to the rest of us."
-That was a reference to Bush's call for a cut in the capital gains tax, a move that Dukakis says would give huge benefits to the rich.
-Bush set out on a 150-mile bus tour through Illinois combining political offense with defense.
-He said his proposal for taxdeferred savings account was a move designed to "give taxpayers a little nest egg."
-Under the plan, low or middle income Americans could invest up to \$1,000 a year in a long-term savings account and defer paying taxes on the interest.
-Only those earning under \$50,000 would qualify for the full benefit, and one Bush adviser traveling with the vice president said as the plan was unveiled Tuesday that the an- \$20 per individual.
+Vice presidential candidates Dan Quayle and Lloyd Bentsen went through their daily campaign paces as they pointed toward next week's nationally televised debate in Omaha, Neb.
+Dukakis stepped up his attack on Bush's new plan for tax-deferred savings accounts as he campaigned in Western Pennsylvania.
+Waving a \$20 bill to represent the amount the average family would save in a year, he nual savings would be under loan.
+The money would be \$20 per individual.
 The vice president sought to turn the tables with an attack on Dukakis' plan to assure college financing for all.
 "Under his approach, the government would give you a loan, then take a bit out of your paycheck for the next 40 years," Bush said.
-Dukakis proposes permitting any student, regardless of family income, to receive a federally guaranteed student nual savings would be under loan.
-The money would be repaid over a lifetime through payroll deductions.
+Dukakis proposes permitting any student, regardless of family income, to receive a federally guaranteed student repaid over a lifetime through payroll deductions.
 The prepared text for Dukakis' first stop of the day was government ethics, and he sought to tie Bush to the administration's record.
-'George Bush may be satisfied with the revolving door between the administration and private lobbying firms where self-service replaces public service and dishonest consultants are ripping off the Pentagon.
+"George Bush may be satisfied with the revolving door between the administration and private lobbying firms where self-service replaces public service and dishonest consultants are ripping off the Pentagon.